The Master of Science in Human Development and Family Science, option in Applied Human

 families across the whole lifespan.
 It is designed for current professionals, preparing them for leadership roles in diverse

-human services careers, and is available on both the OSU Stillwater and Tulsa campuses.
+human services careers and is available on the OSU Stillwater campus.

 Family issues, such as poverty, divorce, diversity and abuse

 Research centers around prevention and intervention efforts to help individuals and families